mdietrichstein/gradle-offline-dependencies-plugin/README.md

 `./gradlew updateOfflineRepository -PofflineRepositoryRoot=./offline-repository`

-Alternatively yout can create en entry for this property in your project's `gradle.properties` file.
+Alternatively you can create an entry for this property in your project's `gradle.properties` file.

 The second issue is that gradle won't be able to resolve your buildscript dependencies when running the `updateOfflineRepository` task for the first time.
 You can solve this issue by specifying the offline repository alongside the remote repositories, e.g.